hazelcast/hazelcast-cpp-client/README.md

 24/10/2018 13:54:06.600 INFO: [0x700006a44000] hz.client_1[dev] [3.10.2-SNAPSHOT] LifecycleService::LifecycleEvent CLIENT_CONNECTED
 Started the Hazelcast C++ client instance hz.client_1
 ```
-Congratulations, you just started a Hazelcast C++ Client.
+Congratulations!
+You just started a Hazelcast C++ Client.

 **Using a Map**

-Let us manipulate a distributed map on a cluster using the client.
+Let's manipulate a distributed map on a cluster using the client.

 Save the following file as `IT.cpp`, compile it using a command similar to (Linux g++ compilation is used for demonstration):
 ```C++